CiscoDevNet/AppDynamicsIKSICO/README.md

     Tfiks-Remove - Removes all resources provisioned and removes the TFCB workspaces

-UpdateLIksVars - Updates the variables for the above TFCB workspaces
+UpdateIksVars - Updates the variables for the above TFCB workspaces

 InvokeIksBasePlans - Sets up the base cluster dependencies before app is installed